elliot-100/2d-game-ai/README.md

 Functional decisions:

 - Bot is initially stationary.
-- Bot is either stationary or moving at a constant speed.
+- Bot is either stationary or moving at its maximum speed.
-- Bot can only moving in the direction it is facing.
+- Bot can only move in the direction it is facing.
 - Bot can rotate at a constant rate.
 - Bot is modelled as a point.